Top tips for making your LMS a lasting success

 Shaping the future of learning

 The death of an LMS often comes down to neglect.
 It’s forgotten about and ignored.
 You’ve probably come across one before – most likely tucked away in the dark corners of an intranet and spoken about only in murmurs.
 How did it get to be in such an appalling state?
-The LMS once won an award, or so you’ve heard.
+Right after the original LMS implementation it won an award, or so you’ve heard.

 Preparing for life after the launch of your LMS